 3. Students may use a paper English-to-English dictionary; however, all dictionaries will be checked for inappropriate material.
 Those dictionaries with inappropriate material cannot be used during the exit and may be confiscated by the instructor.

 4. No paper can be out other than the green book.
 Students may not copy from scratch paper into the green books.

 5. Students who leave during the exit essays must turn in their essay, and it will be rated as is; students are not allowed to return to the class to continue to work on their essay once they have left the classroom.

 6. The penalty for cheating on the exit essay is an automatic “F” in the course regardless of the results of the other exit essay and automatic referral to the Academic Expulsion Panel for suspension or expulsion from the college.

 Do not call the ESL department, trying to get your results by telephone.
 You can receive your results from your teacher:

-- By GPC e-mail account, if you give your teacher your GPC e-mail address.
+- By PC e-mail account, if you give your teacher your PC e-mail address.

 - Posted in iCollege in the Gradebook